 Environmentally-Responsible Termite Control

-The word "termites" is enough to strike fear into the hearts of Dayton homeowners, as is the sight of a pile of dead swarmers like the ones in this picture.
+The word "termites" is enough to strike fear into the hearts of homeowners in Dayton, Springfield, Northern Cincinnati, and the Miami Valley, as is the sight of a pile of dead swarmers like the ones in this picture.
 Left untreated, termites can cause many thousands of dollars in damage to homes and other wooden structures.

 Termites are the sole members of order Isoptera (which literally means "equal wings") and are the only known insects that are able to digest and derive nutritional value from the cellulose component of wood.
 They do this with the aid of specialized bacteria in their digestive tracts.
 No other insect that we know of can digest cellulose.